KTH-EXPECA/oai5g/docs/5g-sa-docker-tutorial.md

 ## A. Core Network

 The core network will use `192.168.70.128/26` subnet and interface `enx00e04c681994` on Forlong.
+Make sure the old ` oai-5gcn-net` is cleaned.
 Create the network with the name `oai-5gcn-net`:
 ```
 sudo sysctl net.ipv4.conf.all.forwarding=1
 sudo iptables -P FORWARD ACCEPT